 - Safely used in the USA since 1995

 The standard dosage for TotalTonic™ is 5 tablets each time, taken 2 to 3 times daily with or before meals.
 One bottle lasts users 2 to 3 weeks.
-The dose may be doubled for a quicker and stronger response as needed (e. g., in an acute phase).
+The dose may be doubled for a quicker and stronger response as needed.
 Consult your practitioner for precise dosage recommendations based on body weight and other factors.

 Side effectsShi Quan Da Bu Pian (Wan) has been safely used with few adverse effects when it is used as directed.